 Our department is active in Fire & Life safety measures, working with the Community Development Departments of both the City of Corvallis and Benton County, to ensure that new structures and developments meet contemporary standards for fire safety.

 Corvallis Fire is a combination paid and volunteer department.
 At the present time, this structure enables us to staff four stations within the city limits 24 / 7 with a career staff.
 Operations are supplemented by live-in and community-based volunteers.
 Located outside the city limits, the Locke Station is owned by the Corvallis Rural Fire Protection District and operated by the Corvallis Fire Department.
-It is staffed with a career Lieutenant and nine volunteer/interns who live at the station.
+It is staffed with a career Lieutenant and volunteers who live at the station.
 All stations except one have living accommodations for resident volunteers, who receive a domicile in return for their services as volunteer firefighters and EMTs.